 What type of drug is Ajovy?

-Two other CGRP antagonists have also been approved:
+Three other CGRP antagonists have been approved:

 - Aimovig (erenumab-aooe) was the first approved CGRP antagonist.
 Aimovig binds potently and selectively to the CGRP receptor (not the ligand) to block CGRP activation, thereby preventing migraine pain.

 - Emgality (galcanezumab-gnlm) has a similar mechanism of action to Ajovy; it binds to the CGRP ligand and blocks its binding to the receptor to help prevent migraine pain.

 - Vyepti (eptinezumab-jjmr) also binds to the CGRP ligand and blocks its binding to the receptor.

 - Ajovy vs Aimovig: What's the difference between them?